Juan Soto (22) sits in the Yankees dugout as the...

 It will be that kind of winter.

-And all that can be said for certain after the Yankees’ season came to an end with Wednesday night’s loss to the Dodgers in Game 5 of the World Series is, to borrow the in-vogue phrase used to the point of cliché now in sports, “the process” will play out in full.
+And all that can be said for certain after the Yankees’ season ended with Wednesday night’s 7-6 loss to the Dodgers in Game 5 of the World Series is, to borrow the in-vogue phrase used to the point of cliche now in sports, “the process” will play out.

-The end result certainly will be Soto signing one of the largest free agent deals, if not the largest, ever.
+The result certainly will be Soto signing one of the largest free-agent deals, if not the largest, in MLB history.

 Sounds pricey.
 And it will be.

-For his part, Soto was as consistent with his performance answering questions about his impending free agency throughout the season as he was on the field.
+For his part, Soto was as consistent while answering questions about his impending free agency throughout the season as he was on the field.

-Soto produced the best walk-year season of anyone not named Aaron Judge – who hit an AL-record 62 homers en route to capturing MVP honors in 2022, parlaying that into a nine-year, $360 million free agent deal.
-Soto this season had a steady-as-she goes year in which he hit .288 with 41 homers (a career-high), 109 RBIs and a .989 OPS.
-He was better in the postseason, hitting .327 with four homers and a 1.102 OPS in 14 games.
+Soto produced the best walk-year season of anyone not named Aaron Judge, who hit an American League-record 62 homers en route to capturing MVP honors in 2022 and parlayed that into a nine-year, $360 million free-agent deal.
+Soto this season had a steady year in which he hit .288 with 41 homers (a career high), 109 RBIs and a .989 OPS.
+He was even better in the postseason, hitting .327 with four homers and a 1.102 OPS in 14 games.

-What about messaging?
-From Day 1 of spring training through Soto's final gathering with the media, which occurred following Wednesday night’s game, it was the same and can be boiled down to this:
+From Day 1 of spring training through Soto’s final gathering with the media, which occurred after Wednesday night’s game, it was the same and can be boiled down to this:

 We’ll see what happens.

-All of Soto’s comments relating to the topic have received Zapruder Film-like examination, as have some of his on-field actions, such as him, the last to leave the home dugout after Wednesday’s loss, pointing to the sky.
+All of Soto’s comments relating to the topic have received Zapruder film-like examination, as have some of his on-field actions.
+An example: Soto, the last to leave the home dugout after Wednesday’s loss, pointing to the sky.

 It had to mean something, even though Soto points skyward with regularity, including before games or after big hits.

-Soto’s postgame comments Wednesday received outsized attention, especially when he was asked if the Yankees, with whom he clearly enjoyed playing, has an “advantage.”
+Soto’s postgame comments Wednesday received outsized attention, especially when he was asked if the Yankees, with whom he clearly enjoyed playing, have an “advantage” in signing him.

 “I don’t want to say anybody has any advantage, because at the end of the day, we’re going to look at what they have and how much they want me,” Soto said.

-Those reacting to that remark, and Soto’s other appropriately detached remarks about free agency, are forgetting similar comments from Judge after the final game of 2022, a Game 4 ALCS loss to the Astros.
+Those reacting to that remark, and Soto’s other appropriately detached remarks about free agency, are forgetting similar comments from Judge after the final game of 2022, an ALCS Game 4 loss to the Astros.

 “I’m a free agent and we’ll see what happens,” he said.